cevoaustralia/aws-google-auth/README.rst

 Installation
 ------------

-You can install the python code locally, via ``pip``:
+You can install quite easily via ``pip``, if you want to have it on your local system:

 .. code:: shell

-    localhost$ cd ..../aws-google-auth && pip install .
+    localhost$ sudo pip install aws-google-auth

 If you don't want to have the tool installed on your local system, or if you prefer to isolate changes, there is a Dockerfile provided, which you